programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

             margins=True, margins_name='Total')
 ```

-Table 4 compares the top-level DDC assignments against the 3-cluster assignment: if the clustering has gone well, we'd expect to see the majority of the observations on the diagonal and, indeed, that's exactly what we see here with just a small fraction of theses being assigned to the 'wrong' cluster.
+Table 4 compares the top-level DDC assignments against the 3-cluster assignment: if the clustering has gone well, we'd expect to see the majority of the observations on the diagonal.
+Indeed, that's exactly what we see, with just a small fraction of theses being assigned to the 'wrong' cluster.
 The overall precision and recall are both 93%, as is the F1 score.
 Notice, however, the lower recall on Philosophy and psychology: 308 (17%) were misclassified compared to less than 4% of History theses.

 **Table 4.
 Confusion Matrix for 3 Cluster Solution**